DannyBoyNYC/session8/README.md

 ## Homework

-Start on your final projects.
+Work on your final projects.
 There are very few requirements for this project other than it must be a web page or series of web pages that incorporate the concepts and techniques covered in class.

 It is not required that you prepare a specific number of pages.
 Depending on the design goals, one good template could suffice for many pages and it is possible to spend as much time on a single page as on an entire site.